beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 Well, not really.
 But they can cause huge headaches if you don't know what you're doing when you try to mess with them.

+Depending on what language you came from, you might already understand the concept of _references_, where a variable refers to an object of some type.

+This is very much the same, except we have to be more explicit with C about when we're talking about the reference or the thing it refers to.

 ## Memory and Variables {#ptmem}